 Accreditation is self-funded; the agency or person seeking accreditation pays for the cost of accreditation as well as ongoing monitoring and oversight.

 The U.S. Department of State reviews and approves the schedule of fees charged by the AE.
-The total fees the AE expects to collect may not exceed the total cost of accreditation or approval.
+The total fees the AEs expect to collect may not exceed the total cost of accreditation or approval.

-The Intercountry Adoption Accreditation and Approval (IAAME) , the Department of State-designated AE, publishes information on its policies and procedures including a fee schedule for accreditation services.
+The Intercountry Adoption Accreditation and Approval (IAAME) and the Center for Excellence in Adoption Services (CEAS), the Department of State-designated AEs, publishes information on its policies and procedures including a fee schedule for accreditation services.

 Agencies and persons not credited or approved, supervised, or exempted by the regulations, may not provide any of the named adoption services after the UAA effective date.
 The six adoption services are: